 The Kokopo War Museum was fascinating, filled not just with WW2 remains but information on the original German colony and masks from the dance ceremonies we had seen at the National Mask Festival.

 We visited the place where the Australians landed early in WW1 to capture the German radio station.
-Beautiful blue waters, with the remains of a sunk sink and the Rabaul volcanoes in the distance.
+Beautiful blue waters, with the remains of a sunk ship and the Rabaul volcanoes in the distance.

 Finally the moving, and immaculately kept, Bitapaka War Cemetery.